djjd47130/Cayan/Readme/Chapter 4 - Genius Transactions.md

 ### Performing Transactions

 Once you have prepared the transaction, you are ready to send the command to the device to capture card information and perform the actual transaction.
+This is done using the procedure `TCayanGeniusTransaction.StartTransaction`.
 Please note that if there is any chance at this point that the customer may choose a different form of payment (such as cash or check), then you should not use this.
 Instead, if you are using Line Item Display, then you need to use `TCayanGeniusLineItems.EndOrder` to let the device know a different payment method has been used.

 ### Events